Railway air brake: Accidents

-The enormous weight and inertia of a train, coupled with its very low rolling resistance and that freight (goods) trains often transport hazardous materials, makes a brake failure an extremely dangerous event.
-Brake failure may result in a runaway train and a disastrous wreck that leads to significant loss of life, property damage and/or environmental destruction.
+The enormous weight and inertia of a train, coupled with its very low rolling resistance and the fact that freight (goods) trains often transport hazardous materials, make a brake failure an extremely dangerous event.
+Brake failure may result in a runaway train and a disastrous wreck, leading to significant loss of life, property damage, and/or environmental destruction.

-Ironically, properly-functioning brakes may lead to trouble as well.
+Ironically, properly functioning brakes may lead to trouble as well.
 During an emergency brake application, the brakes on empty freight (goods) cars ("empties") may lock wheels and cause them to slide on the rails.
-If the train is traveling at sufficient speed, sliding wheels will rapidly wear down, causing a loss of tread profile (a condition referred to as a "flat wheel"), as well as overheating.
+If the train is traveling at sufficient speed, sliding wheels will rapidly wear down, causing a loss of tread profile (a condition referred to as a "flat wheel") and overheating.
 Overheated wheels may weaken and fracture, triggering a derailment.
-Empties in the middle of the train that derail due to damaged wheels may take the following cars with them, resulting in a major wreck.
+Empty cars in the middle of the train that derail due to damaged wheels may take the cars behind them with them, resulting in a major wreck.

-Brake failure may be the result of human error or mechanical malfunction, or a combination of both, as will be seen in following discussion.
+Brake failure may result from human error, mechanical malfunction, or a combination of both, as will be discussed below.

-At both ends of each car or locomotive, there are valves that join the brake pipe to the air hoses, said valves being referred to as angle cocks due to their characteristic shape.
-When opened at both ends of the car or locomotive, the angle cocks allow air flow through the brake pipe, as well as to the brake equipment.
+At both ends of each car or locomotive, some valves join the brake pipe to the air hoses, said valves being referred to as angle cocks due to their characteristic shape.
+When opened at both ends of the car or locomotive, the angle cocks allow airflow through the brake pipe and to the brake equipment.
 When both are closed, the brake pipe is sealed off, preventing air flow.
 When only one angle cock is opened, air can only flow in or out from one end of the brake pipe.
 This last condition is especially significant, as it can inadvertently cause a partial or near-total loss of braking capacity.

 During routine train operation, the angle cocks on the rear end of the last car and the forward end of the lead locomotive or car will be closed to seal the brake pipe and maintain air-tight integrity.
-On a train equipped with an automated end-of-train device (ETD) the angle cock on the rear end of the last car will be opened so brake pipe pressure will be applied to the ETD—the ETD acts to seal the brake pipe.
+On a train equipped with an automated end-of-train device (ETD), the angle cock on the rear end of the last car will be opened, so brake pipe pressure will be applied to the ETD—the ETD acts to seal the brake pipe.